 - Don’t ship a clock without sealing it in plastic first.
 It will get fill material, paper fiber, etc. littered throughout it.

 - NEVER put shipping tape directly on the item being shipped.
 It will flow into the finish and remove the finish when the tape is removed.
-If you must use tape, use Blue Scotch painters tape only.
+If you must use tape, use Blue Scotch painters’ tape only.

 - NEVER hide small parts in fill material outside the inner box (or anywhere else) without putting a packing list in the box indicating where the parts are.
 We have had precious parts lost this way because folks that open these boxes are unaware that these precious parts are hidden in the fill material.
 DO NOT RELY ON EMAIL COMMUNICATION, WHICH COULD BE MISSED OR NOT PRESENT DURING UNPACKING.
 Include a packing list inside the box indicating the list of parts in the box.

 Selection of Carriers.
-We prefer to use a carrier that can track shipments for rare, irreplaceable or expensive items.
+We prefer to use a carrier that can track and insure shipments for rare, irreplaceable or expensive items.
 Not all shippers offer this.
-For expensive or irreplaceable items, we encourage you to use a service that tracks shipping.
+For expensive or irreplaceable items, we encourage you to use a service that tracks and insures shipping.
 Simply being able to confirm delivery is not the same as tracking.
 If the item turns up missing, the first question will likely be, “OK it was delivered, but where?”

 Cost.
 We are often asked to quote cost of return shipping at the time of the estimate.
 This is difficult without having it packed the way we will pack it.
 We also need to know where it is going.
 Even then, the estimate will not be exact.